Automotive grade urea

 - advocate the use of AUS 40 for the selective catalytic reduction of nitrogen oxide emissions of engines for ships

 - monitor the implementation of the legislative developments in this field and the environmental progress achieved by this initiative

 - develop and promote common industry positions and interacting with regulators, opinion leaders, relevant industry organisations and the general public

 There is growing concerns regarding air pollution caused by diesel cars due to the Dieselgate scandal.
 However, modern diesel cars contain innovative technologies that reduce significantly emissions.
 SCR (selective catalytic reduction) is one of them and AUS32 (traded in Europe under the name AdBlue®) is an essential element of this technology .
 It can neutralize up to 90% of NOx emissions.
 Check out the AECC (Association for Emissions Control by Catalyst) diesel information hub for more information.

 For more information on how to use of AUS 32 to reduce NOx emissions from cars, trucks and non-road mobile machinery, consult the following websites:

 Here are also recent news regarding automotive grade urea:

-- Bosch press release, Breakthrough: new Bosch diesel technology provides solution to NOx problem: automotive grade urea is an essential element of this new technology.
+- Bosch press release (April 2018), Breakthrough: new Bosch diesel technology provides solution to NOx problem: automotive grade urea is an essential element of this new technology.

-- Volvo Penta article on Exhaust aftertreatment system: NOx emissions limits are also becoming more severe for non-road mobile machinery (NRMM).
+- Volvo Penta article (September 2017) on Exhaust after treatment system: NOx emissions limits are also becoming more severe for non-road mobile machinery (NRMM).
 Stage V requirements on new NRMM will become mandatory as of January 2019.
 Automotive grade urea helps achieve stringent emission limits on diesel powered engines.